-Take some time to explore the exhibition - look at the artworks and allow time to also read about the artists at the front of this education kit and the catalogue.
+Take some time to explore the exhibition - look at the artworks and allow time to carefully read the artist statements.
 Decide on two artworks which catch your eye (can be done individually or in pairs).

 - What meaning do you make from the work/s?
-Make some notes around the story you see (in the artwork) and the story you read (in the education kit and catalogue). - Consider the elements and/or principles of art and design and make some notes about the specific elements and principles that you observe to be most prominent in your chosen work/s.
+Make some notes around the story you see (in the artwork) and the story you read (in the statement). - Consider the elements and/or principles of art and design and make some notes about the specific elements and principles that you observe to be most prominent in your chosen work/s.
 Try to put into words what makes them stand out for you. - Make some notes about how you think the artist has used art and design elements and/or principles in their work.
-Don't worry about being right or wrong this is an opportunity for you to interpret an art work and making observational notes from your own unique artist perspective. - Pay attention to how the artworks are displayed.
+Don't worry about being right or wrong - this is an opportunity for you to interpret an art work and making observational notes from your own unique artist perspective. - Pay attention to how the artworks are displayed.
 Careful consideration has been given to how the artworks 'work' together as a whole curated exhibition.
 Make notes about any patterns, relationships or contrasts you notice across the arrangement of works.